-You can pre-order the novel from Powell’s, from Barnes & Noble (also on nook), from Amazon, from Kobo, or use Indiebound or Goodreads to find local independent bookstores.
-All four books of the series are under contract from Tor, and should come out quickly after the first one.
+You can order the novel and its sequel Seven Surrenders from Powell’s, from Barnes & Noble (also on nook), from Amazon, from Kobo, or use Indiebound or Goodreads to find local independent bookstores.

 My first book, Reading Lucretius in the Renaissance, came out 2014.
 It treats the rediscovery of classical Epicurean materialism in the Renaissance, and how humanist devotion to classical literature helped radically hederodox ideas spread in a world which was still dominantly closed to secularized science.
 It discusses the impact of Lucretius’ rediscovery on Montaigne and Machiavelli, and also demonstrates how the relics of anonymous Renaissance readers can help us reconstruct this formative moment of intellectual first contact.
 Walter Isaacson says: “This is a brilliant scholarly work that is deeply relevant to today.
 In exploring the influence of Lucretius on the Renaissance, Ada Palmer shows how the modern world became open to the ramifications of mechanical science.
 More broadly, her book is a fascinating look at how ideas ripple and spread.”
 If you are familiar with Stephen Greenblatt’s pulitzer prize-winning book The Swerve, this is a more detailed exploration of the same subject.
 You can order the book from Harvard University Press ($40 + shipping), from Powell’s ($50 + feeling good for supporting publishers & independent bookstores) or from Barnes & Noble ($33; nook $24), or Amazon ($33; kindle $24).